How do I set the debug level?

 Examples:

-Log into bconsole, use the following commands:
+Log into bconsole, then run the following commands:

 - To enable debug for a storage called 'File' (use your own storage name here, with 'tab' after storage=, you will get a list: